Intermodalics/pickit-docs/docs/examples/pickit-example-case-picking-of-washers.rst

 For this application, a simple :ref:`setup` file with a ROI box with similar dimensions as the actual bin is created.

 In the product file, the :ref:`teach` detection engine is used to find the washers.
-To maximize the number of detections, the model consists of a half of the washer, and the pick frame is positioned on the surface.
+To maximize the number of detections, the model consists of a half of the washer, and the pick point is positioned on the surface.

 These files need to be filled in twice in the robot program, in a `Select` command, once at the beginning and once after the second step.

 In-hand check setup/product file